|Nutrition Facts (per serving)|

 The sauce is a rich cream and egg yolk sauce flavored with a small amount of sherry and cayenne pepper.
 This version of the famous recipe is made with shrimp and optional mushrooms instead of lobster, and while the nutmeg adds some extra flavor to the sauce, it is optional.

-- 2 cups peeled and cooked large shrimp (about 1 1/2 to 2 pounds in shell)
+2 cups large shrimp, peeled and cooked (about 1 1/2 to 2 pounds in the shell)